MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Scenario**: The developer is trying to enable SSO for a Teams App and is using client-side code to acquire a token using MSAL.
 The token API is failing due to a CORS issue in both local and development environments.

-* **Resolution**: The 'OnBehalfOf' token call should only be made from a backend server, where CORS would not apply.
+* **Resolution**: The 'OnBehalfOf' token call should only be made from a backend server, where CORS wouldn't apply.
 The only call that needs to be made from the front-end code is `microsoftTeams.authentication.getAuthToken()`.
-It is recommended to review the linked video and blog post for a more detailed understanding.
+It's recommended to review the linked video and blog post for a more detailed understanding.

 * **Source**: [View](https://stackoverflow.com/questions/74426827/cors-issue-while-trying-to-access-https-login-microsoftonline-com-common-oauth)